Uncontacted peoples: Relations with outsiders

-International organizations have highlighted the importance of protecting indigenous peoples' environment and lands, the importance of protecting them from exploitation or abuse, and the importance of no contact in order to prevent the spread of modern diseases.
+International organizations have highlighted the importance of protecting indigenous peoples' environment and lands, of protecting them from exploitation or abuse, and of no contact to prevent the spread of modern diseases.
 In their 2025 report, Survival International predicted that almost half of the world's 196 uncontacted peoples could be wiped out within 10 years.
-Survival states that the threats to uncontacted peoples mostly come from extractive industries such as logging, mining, and oil and gas extraction.
-However, they also highlighted threats from criminal gangs, well-funded missionaries and social media influencers.
+The report states that the threats to uncontacted peoples mostly come from extractive industries, such as logging, mining, and oil and gas extraction.
+Other threats include criminal gangs, missionaries, and social media influencers.

 Historic exploitation and abuse at the hands of the majority group have led many governments to give uncontacted people their lands and legal protection.
 Many Indigenous groups live on national forests or protected grounds, such as the Vale do Javari in Brazil or North Sentinel Island in India.